 Very Good Condition With a Good Shooting Grade Bore

-This is the Hungarian made M44 Manufactured in 1952
+This is the Russian made M44 Manufactured in 1944

 The M44 is the only model of Mosin Nagant that was produced in significant quantities in the Soviet Union itself after WWII with production ending in 1948.
 It is also the model most widely duplicated by other countries during the Cold War.
 As with the M38, most production occurred at Izhevsk with Tula examples being less common and more sought after.